-I'll admit it.
+I’ll admit it.
 When I started my online adventures one year ago, I was scared.
+I had a lot fear.
 I had just been laid off from my architecture job, and to top it off I was engaged and getting married a few months later.

 Just to clarify, I wasn’t scared of getting married, I was scared of not being able to provide for my wife and I after we were married.
 I feared failing, and letting down not only my family, but myself too.